gregtour/blog-posts/article1.md

 branches that connect nodes in trivial ways.
 As we said before, sometimes an expression is just a term, and sometimes a term is just a factor.
 To avoid operating on trivial constructions, or at least for viewing what this syntax tree looks like, we will want to eliminate trivially simple productions.
 This is easily handled by making a list of all of the trivial productions.
-Then let's view what the syntax tree for this program looks like.
+Then let's view what the syntax tree for this statement looks like.

 ![Expression Syntax](diagram.png?raw=true "Expression Syntax Tree")

-With the abstract syntax tree in hand, a tree of productions that enumerate children, each of which at a root-level consist of tree nodes or lexer-token terminals, we are left to interpret our programming language's program.
+With the abstract syntax tree in hand, a tree of productions that enumerate children, each of which at a root-level consist of tree nodes or lexer-token terminals, we are left to interpret the abstract syntax of our programming language's programs.

 #### Part 6: The Interpreter